 Quitting Painkillers While Pregnant

 Opioid addictions are, in part, characterized by physical dependence and tolerance.
 When a person becomes tolerant to opioid painkillers they will need higher doses to feel the same effects.
 Physical dependence is a common result of continued use.
-Once a person develops a physical dependence, they will likely experience withdrawal symptoms if they stop using opioid painkillers.
+Once a person develops a physical dependence, they will likely experience withdrawal symptoms if they stop using, or drastically reduce their opioid use.11

 - Preterm labor.